The Rundown

 PROS

-- Slit-corner design and size variety makes it easy to fit to any crate
+- Slit-corner design and size variety makes it easy to fit to any dog crate

 - Charcoal-infused foam inside helps to eliminate odours